programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     phl_by_charge,
     x="Charge",
     y="size",
-    title="Fig. 1.
-Murder, manslaughter and abortion charges in Philadelphia, (1902-1932)", labels={"size": "Count"},
+    title="Murder, manslaughter and abortion charges in Philadelphia, (1902-1932)", labels={"size": "Count"},
     color="Charge", # Note that the 'color' parameter takes the name of our column ('Charge') as a string )